fredrikalindh/mcp-mochi/README.md

 # Mochi MCP Server

-This MCP server provides integration with the Mochi flashcard system, allowing you to manage and review your flashcards through the Model Context Protocol.
+This MCP server provides integration with the Mochi flashcard system, allowing you to manage your flashcards through the Model Context Protocol.

 ## Features

 - Create, update, and delete flashcards
-- Get flashcards due for review
-- Review flashcards and track progress
+- List flashcards, decks, and templates
-- View study statistics
-- Tag-based organization

 ## Setup